What is a regular dental cleaning?

 How often should you go to the dentist?

-How much does dental cleaning cost in Houston?
+How much does teeth cleaning cost in Houston?

 The professional teeth cleaning cost isn’t always the same — it depends on numerous factors: